paulin-crtn/ans-saa/README.md

 > [!NOTE]
 > If the is a `Principal` it should be a Resource Policy, if not it should be an Identity policy

-Other policies:
-- Access Control List (limited and deprecated)
-- Block Public Access (safeguard for public bucket)